HuiyingZz/NDDPlus/NDD+.md

 - Normal Treasure (Mid Left)

-- *Normal Others* (Ability Top Left / Upgrade Top Right)
+- *Normal Others* (Ability Top Left \> Upgrade Top Right)

 - *Elite Treasure* (Mid Right)

 > These 2 are flexible depends on if you want a greater loot all in 1 run or more loot per unit time.
-If you want all in 1 then choose ET.

-- Elite Others (Ability Bottom Left / Upgrade Bottom Right)
+- Elite Others (Ability Bottom Left \> Upgrade Bottom Right)

 - Twisted (Mid)